ff13dfly/EasyPolka/protocol/Easy_Protocol_v1.0.md

             protocol:{      //Easy Protocol content
                 ...
             }
-            pre:0,          //linked list
-        }
+            pre:0,          //block number of previouse anchor data }
     ```

-* Unique Anchor name.

-* On-chain Linked List.

 * Ownership.
 Anchor must be owned to single one account.
 Only the owner can modify the Anchor, and every modification must be storaged.Ownership can be transfered, but the history data must be linked to the owner when data was updating.

+* Unique Anchor name.
+Like Domain Name, Anchor Name is unique on blockchain network.

+* On-chain Linked List.

 ### Anchor Link

 * Anchor Link is a text to locate the blockchain network data.
 It can be easy read and load `cApp` properly.
+Samples as follow:

+    ```TEXT
+        anchor://hello/

+    ```

 * Charactor `?` is reversed, the name which including `?` is not supported by `Easy Protocol`.